threaming/ENCE464_FitnessMonitorV2/README.md

 ### Potential Issues

 From a maintenance point of view there are already several design issues which have to be addressed.
 First, there is a circular dependency from the two modules `display_manager` and `button_manager` back to the main module `step_count_main` through the type definition `deviceStateInfo_t`.
 In other words, the submodules need to know the state of the whole application to work, which prevents interchangeability and reuse of these modules.

-Another flaw of this architecture is a lack of hardware abstraction.
-Nearly all submodules, except for `button_manager` have hardware dependencies which restrict the portability of the application to another hardware platform.
-Lastly there is the whole "intelligence" of the application which is in a single loop in the main module `step_counter_main`.
-This makes maintenance of the code hard, as it's not very clearly laid out.
-The missing of any tests makes it hard to comprehend the functionality of different modules and introduces big risks of breaks if refactoring is tried.
+Another critical flaw is the direct interaction of most modules with hardware-specific libraries.
+For example, the `acc_manager` and `ADC_read` modules directly interface with the accelerometer and ADC hardware, respectively, without any abstraction layer.
+This design choice tightly couples the software with the specific hardware, reducing the system's portability to other platforms.
+The absence of a hardware abstraction layer (HAL) means that any attempt to migrate the system to a new hardware platform would require extensive rework.
+This design also complicates testing since hardware-specific dependencies cannot be easily mocked or simulated.

+Lastly, the core logic or "intelligence" of the application is concentrated within a single loop in the step_counter_main module.
+This design not only complicates the maintenance of the code but also obscures the overall structure and flow of the application, making it difficult to understand and extend.
+The absence of any testing framework further exacerbates this issue, as it becomes challenging to verify the correctness of individual modules or identify potential breakages during refactoring.
+To address this, the introduction of an RTOS (Real-Time Operating System) in the subsequent version has been employed to distribute tasks more effectively, improving code organization, maintainability, and scalability.

 ## Summary of software design problem
 Specifies the v2.0 design (Superficially/Sufficiently/Comprehensively)